-Attendance is required at recitals and forums as designated by your major or instructor.
+Attendance is required at recitals and forums as designated by the student’s major or instructor.

 Those taking twelve or more hours need to attend all Bible Conference services.
 Students taking fewer than twelve hours must attend two services per day.
-Students should tap their PCC Cards after each service at the Crowne Centre main Atrium desk.
+Attendance will be recorded by tapping their PCC Card at the tap stations prior to the service.

 Student Body/Class Meetings/Collegian Meetings

-Student Body, class meetings, and collegian meetings, are required for town students taking nine or more hours who have class before noon on Wed.
-For Student Body, students should go to the third floor balcony for seating and tap their PCC Cards for attendance at the center doors by the elevator.
+Student Body, class meetings, and collegian meetings are required for town students taking nine or more hours who have class before noon on Wednesday.
+For Student Body, students should go to the third floor balcony for seating and tap their PCC Cards for attendance at the main doors.
 Class and collegian meeting locations are posted on Eagle’s Nest.

 - Exception: Married students and students 23 and older are not required to attend.